bclynch/pomb-old/README.md

 ## Todos

-- Move most of the current profile dropdown to the join tab with the dynamic signup/signed in section.
-Can have admin login just be in a url /admin
+#### Trip report page

+- Work on the pane UI.
+Browser UI is row flex while mobile UI is column flex.
+- Would like it swipeable for mobile.
+Probably need hammer js like with the web client carousel.
+Probably need to set something up so at least one or two are visible off screen at a time for animating purposes.
+- Would like the map to pan around a bit to center on the visible juncture.
+- Maybe a vertical progress bar like polar steps horizontal one
+- Would like three junctures up top with current one the middle and prior + next.
+- Pane scrolls vertically within the container on browser, but probably scrolls limitless on mobile.
+- Would like to be able to click a marker (probably end up as a juncture photo or default) for a preview window + quick stats.
+Can click somehwere in there to open it up fully in the pane.

-- Create/edit post dash
+#### Create/edit post dash

 - Would like some kind of alert that intercepts page if user tries to leave if changes need to be saved.
 - Search for within posts (titles, subtitles, content, tags)
 - Need to consider options for mobile (likely just have left menu as entire UI.
 Can create/edit posts which pops the modal.
 Will be a button to trigger preview instead of auto there)
 - Validation for the user only seeing their posts

+#### Other

 - Figure out imgsrc for responsive choice on which size image to display on cards + posts (mostly for the primary photos since those ones have lots of options)
 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)